+What does it mean to be a strong woman?
 Being a strong woman doesn’t simply happen.
 They are made by the storms they walk through with every challenge and obstacle they face every day

 Those storms can be major challenges, like COVID-19, or they can be small swirls gaining momentum over time that overtake us if we don’t get ahead of them.
 Becoming strong doesn’t have to happen all at once either.
 Keeping a positive mindset and taking action in small steps can build momentum over time.

 As I watched various news outlets announce Kamala Harris as the Vice President-Elect, a feeling of awe and emotion came over me.
 She is the first female and the first mixed-race woman to break the glass ceiling for either of the two highest offices in the United States.
 It has been 100 years since women received the right to vote in the US, and it took all 100 of those years to reach this moment.

 In 2018, Stacy Cunningham became the first female president of the NY Stock exchange, after its 226 year history with only male presidents.
 This, along with many other small steps over time, have built the momentum to break these glass ceilings.
 It is the small things that make a real difference in accelerating more women into higher ranks of leadership.
 The groundswell comes from the paths we can forge, and each of us can contribute every single day.